Why is COSHH Relevant to Catering?

 COSHH is an industry standard abbreviation for ‘Control of Substances Hazardous to Health’.
 It should be considered as being ‘of significant importance’ to catering establishments as the ‘Control of Substances Hazardous to Health Regulations 2002’ outlines a responsibility for all employers to either prevent or reduce employee and customers exposure to substances that are hazardous to health.

-Many of the chemicals that are used throughout restaurants, pubs and catering environments will carry some level of risk, be it danger to the environment if improperly disposed of or toxic to health if improperly used.
+Many of the chemicals that are used throughout restaurants, pubs and catering environments will carry some level of risk, be it a danger to the environment if improperly disposed of or toxic to health if wrongly used.
 This is particularly true for stronger cleaning chemicals that may be used to clean surfaces, kitchen or washroom areas.

-Reluctantly, there is an obligation on catering establishments to perform some level of risk assessment and (where necessary) provide adequate safety measures and best-practices guidance to employees using chemicals in order to mitigate risk and avoid harm.
+Reluctantly, there is an obligation on catering establishments to perform some level of risk assessment and (where necessary) provide adequate safety measures and best-practices guidance to employees using chemicals to mitigate risk and avoid harm.

 Why is COSHH Relevant to Commercial Dishwashing?

 Catering establishments often overlook the risks associated with chemicals used in commercial dishwashing, instead focusing their assessments on higher risk areas such janitorial and cleaning (where stronger chemicals such as bleach and drain un-blockers are often used).

 However, the detergents, rinse aids and renovator powders commonly used in commercial dishwashing or glass washing processes will often carry some level of hazard, mainly if not used or regulated appropriately.